+(1)

-where C0 is the initial DIP concentration (mg L-1); Ce is the equilibrium DIP concentration (mg L-1); Ma is the mass of adsorbent (g) and V is the total volume of the suspension (L).
+where C0 is the initial DIP concentration (mg L-1), Ce is the equilibrium DIP concentration (mg L-1), Ma is the mass of the adsorbent (g) and V is the total volume of the suspension (L).

-Next, a new adsorption experiment was performed to identify the number of possible adsorption cycles for achieving a high P removal efficiency by MPs.
-To get this purpose, once the 1st adsorption experiment (1st adsorption cycle) was carried out, following the methodology described above, MPs were from supernatant and later washed twice (each time for 24 h) with 0.1M NH3.
-Resulting particles were then reused for a 2nd adsorption experiment (2nd adsorption cycle) following the above mentioned adsorption procedure.
-The same scheme (adsorption and desorption) was again repeat to finally get a total of four adsorption cycles.
+Then, a new adsorption experiment was performed to identify the number of possible adsorption cycles required to achieve a high P removal efficiency by MPs.
+To this end, once the 1st adsorption experiment (1st adsorption cycle) was carried out, following the methodology described above, the MPs were separated from the supernatant and washed twice (each time for 24 h) with 0.1M NH3.
+The resulting particles were then reused for a 2nd adsorption experiment (2nd adsorption cycle) following the above mentioned adsorption procedure.
+The same scheme (adsorption and desorption) was again repeated to finally obtain a total of four adsorption cycles.
 The P removal efficiency (%) was calculated according to the following equation: